Turbulent disruption of density staircases in stratified shear flows: Marginal linear stability

 \subsubsection{Case $\mathrm{Pr}_{T} = 0$}

-In the limit of small turbulent Prandtl numbers, any layering \cpc{dynamics will occur preferentially} in the buoyancy field.
-More precisely, setting $\text{Pr}_{T} = 0$ (and $\hat{\epsilon} = 1$ for clarity) in~\eqref{eq:system_adim} yields:
+In the limit of small turbulent Prandtl numbers, any layering dynamics will occur preferentially in the buoyancy field.
+More precisely, setting $\text{Pr}_{T} = 0$ (and $\epsilon = 1$ for clarity) in the dimensionless system~\eqref{eq:system_adim} yields:

-\np{and the system is now decoupled. }The second equation is a purely diffusive equation that will damp any perturbation in the shear profile exponentially fast \np{on molecular time-scales}.
-Hence, the shear $\hat{S}$ will tend towards the constant profile $\hat{S}_{0} = 1$, \cpc{remembering that this system is dimensionless.
-The $\hat{N}^2$-equation is prone to the Phillips mechanism, as layers will form in the buoyancy profile when the right-hand side $F(\hat{N}^{2}) = \frac{1}{\text{Pr}_{m}\text{Re}}\hat{N}^{2} + \frac{1}{\text{Ri}_{b}}\Gamma\left(\text{Ri}_{b}\frac{\hat{N}^{2}}{\hat{S}_{0}}\right)$ is a decreasing function of $\hat{N}^2$, (i.e. on the `right flank') whereas any perturbation will be damped on the increasing `left' flank of this function.
-This observation is consistent with linear stability analysis.} Indeed, for $\text{Pr}_{T} = 0$ we \cpc{obtain the equivalent condition for instability}:
+and the system is now decoupled.
+The second equation is a purely diffusive equation that will damp any perturbation in the shear profile exponentially fast on molecular time-scales.
+Hence, the shear $S$ will tend towards the constant profile $S_{0} = 1$, remembering that this system is dimensionless.
+The $N^2$-equation is prone to the Phillips mechanism, as staircases will form in the buoyancy profile when the right-hand side $F(N^{2}) = \frac{1}{\text{Pr}\text{Re}}N^{2} + \frac{1}{\text{Ri}_{b}}\Gamma\left(\text{Ri}_{b}\frac{N^{2}}{S_{0}}\right)$ is a decreasing function of $N^2$, whereas any perturbation will be damped on the increasing flank of this function.
+This observation is consistent with linear stability analysis.
+Indeed, for $\text{Pr}_{T} = 0$ we \cpc{obtain the equivalent condition for instability}: